 So let’s move from remarkable to distinctive.
-One’s “distinctiveness” (which is a little different from “distinction”) is based on differences.
+One’s “distinctiveness” (or “distinction”) is based on positive differences.

 When you begin your enrollment planning, you’ll want to get a few things lined up and ready to go, such as:

 1) An information form (preferably an online one that connects to a database) to get all the demographic data you can about the family (I call that the INFORM(TM) form, which stands for “Information Needed For Our Record Maintenance”), rather than an “Enrollment” or “Application” form.
 We’re not there yet…it’s just an information construct.
 It’s an inquiry form, and if parents get this far, the marketing for your school has been successful.
 (By the way, FACTS’ Application and Enrollment product has an Inquiry component that’s included!
 It’s probably the most important part of the package, it’s affordable, and is definitely worth the price.
 In fact, one additional student in your school can more than likely pay for it!)

 – a faculty member to the prospective child;

 – an alum (one that has gone on to do successful things) to a parent considering enrolling their child in your school.

 Send one of these every other week to the family.
 You can also send the family a link to your school’s financial aid application if your policies permit them to apply for financial aid before their students are admitted.
 All these things should keep your school “top of mind” of the prospective parent.

 While an online Application/Enrollment solution is the preferred tool to use to day, SchoolAdvancement.com has prepared a sample form to record demographic information about your families, and on the back is a tracking mechanism to help you track your contact progress with the family that you can use within the Inquiry section.
-There’s also a system of dates associated with each of the tasks which you can find by visiting this link.
+There’s also a system of dates associated with each of the tasks that creates a “Sequence” which you can find by visiting this link.
 It really helps to use a tool to automate scheduling these tasks so that they populate on your calendar once an appointment with a parent of a prospective student has been completed.
-If you’d like more information on such a tool, send an email to email@example.com with the words “automate scheduled tasks” in the subject line.

-There’s also a research-based enrollment estimating tool which can help your school develop a target enrollment for the coming year.
+SchoolAdvancement.com also has a research-based enrollment estimating tool which can help your school develop a target enrollment for the coming year.
 For more details, visit this link.
 The enrollment estimators for the coming school year will be updated later this month.

-Look for these tools under the “Enrollment” navigation tab in the “The ARMED Elements” drop-down at the top of the page and navigate to “BASIQS
+You can also look for these tools under the “Enrollment” navigation tab in the “The ARMED Elements” drop-down at the top of the page and navigate to “BASIQS.”